hombreperro45/docs/docs/compilation/ubuntu.md

     $ ./retroarch

 !!! tip
-    If you're building frequently you may want to add **ccache** to the mix to speed up the build process
+    If you're building frequently you may want to add **ccache** to the mix to speed up the build process.
+    Install ccache via apt and the prepend the ccache symlink directory to your build environment path as shown below.

+    For further instructions check the [documentation](https://ccache.samba.org/manual.html#_run_modes)

+Install ccache

     # apt-get install ccache

-Then you have to prepend ccache's directories to your build environment.
-You can do so by doing this:
+Configure paths:

     $ export PATH=/usr/lib/ccache/bin/:$PATH

-You can add that line to your *~/.bashrc* to avoid having to type that every time you start your working environment.
+You can add that last line to your *~/.bashrc* to avoid having to type that every time you start your working environment.

 ## Core Compilation